zturtleman/lilium-voyager/README.md

-  DEBUG_CFLAGS         - C compiler flags to use for building debug version COPYDIR              - the target installation directory TEMPDIR              - specify user defined directory for temp files
+  DEBUG_CFLAGS         - C compiler flags to use for building debug version COPYDIR              - the target installation directory TEMPDIR              - specify user defined directory for temp files EMSCRIPTEN_PRELOAD_FILE - set to 1 to package 'baseq3' (BASEGAME) directory
+                            containing pk3s and loose files as a single .data file that is loaded instead of listing individual files in ioq3-config.json
 ```

 The defaults for these variables differ depending on the target platform.